Blog Enhanced

 Blog Content on Cloud Storage

-This is consistent with the previous farbox solution, but many cloud storage providers in China have malicious practices, and I do not want my private articles and images to be scrutinized by them.
+This is consistent with the previous farbox solution, but many cloud storage providers in China have malicious practices, and I do not want my private articles and images to be heavily scrutinized by them.
 Non-malicious cloud storage providers: 1.
-Most are blocked, which increases deployment costs for Chinese users; 2.
-Those that are not blocked and are non-malicious are often small companies, and their lack of being blocked is simply because they haven't attracted attention yet.
+Most are blocked, which adds significant deployment costs for Chinese users; 2.
+Those that are not blocked and are non-malicious are often small providers, and their lack of being blocked is simply because they haven't attracted attention yet.
 These small providers often lack APIs and could go out of business at any time.
-The existence of my blog content needs to be more durable than they are.
+The existence of my blog content needs to be more enduring than they are.

 Adding a Database

-If articles are stored in a database, it would also increase deployment costs for users, as they would need to find a DB provider like Neon Supabase.
+If articles are stored in a database, it would also increase deployment costs for users, as they would need to find a DB provider like Neon or Supabase.
 Moreover, storing articles in a database makes browsing the source files less intuitive.
-Although with coding agents, creating another CMS system isn't difficult, the principle of not reinventing the wheel still applies even in the AI era.
-After all, development and maintenance costs are not zero, and if someone else has done similar work, isn't it better to reuse it directly?
+Although with coding agents, creating another CMS system is not difficult, the principle of not reinventing the wheel still applies even in the AI era.
+While AI has significantly reduced development costs, they are not zero, and there are also maintenance costs.
+Isn't it better to leverage the work others have already done?

 Git Backed CMS

-This blog ultimately integrated Decap CMS, which commits articles directly to a specified git repo that contains only articles and nothing else.
-When the repo is updated, GitHub triggers a refresh of the blog via webhook.
+This blog ultimately integrated Decap CMS, which directly commits articles to a specified git repo that contains only articles and nothing else.
+When the repo is updated, GitHub triggers the blog update via GitHub Actions.
 Nuxt Content automatically renders the content of this git repo.
-1. GitHub is likely to exist for the foreseeable future, potentially as long-lived as human civilization; 2.
-GitHub is completely free for ordinary users; 3.
+1. GitHub is likely to exist for the foreseeable future, possibly as long-lived as human civilization; 2.
+Using GitHub is completely free for ordinary users; 3.
 The git repo can be easily set to private; 4.
-It even automatically gains versioning capabilities.
+Git was designed as a distributed version control system from the beginning, so blog articles automatically gain versioning capabilities and distributed backup capabilities.

-Additionally, for binary content such as images and videos, this blog also provides the option to configure S3.
+Additionally, for binary content such as images and videos, this blog also provides the functionality to configure S3.

-In terms of security, access passwords can be configured for Decap pages, and I have also set up Cloudflare Zero Trust Access for additional security.
+In terms of security, Decap pages can be configured with access passwords, and I have also set up Cloudflare Zero Trust Access on top of that.

 Project address: https://github.com/portwatcher/blog